cenotes/cenotes/README.rst

 Database schema
 ---------------

-As mentioned in :ref:`settings`, you'll need a database connection.
+As mentioned in settings_, you'll need a database connection.
 The database schema is simple enough:

    .. code-block:: sql